 We have a range of exciting opportunities available in the Union for you to shape the future of student life here at Brunel.
 Most of the posts available are voluntary and you can do them alongside your studies, and because they are linked to your academic experience they don’t count towards your working hours if you have a student visa.

 The following positions are full time, paid student Officers who take a year out of their studies (or the year immediately following graduation) to act as the primary representatives of Brunel Students.
-As part of their role as an Officer they will oversee the day to day running of Union and work to develop the delivery of our Strategic Plan.
-The Officers attend University Senate as the student representatives; in addition to the numerous boards and committees within the University decision making structure.
-This role also takes up a place on Student Assembly, the Executive Committee and the Trustee Board.
+Whilst each have specific remits, they also oversee the day to day running of Union and work to develop the delivery of our Strategic Plan.
+The officers attend University Senate as the student representatives; in addition to the numerous boards and committees within the University decision making structure.
+These roles also take up a place on Student Assembly, the Student Leadership Team, the Executive Committee and the Trustee Board.

 As an employee of the union there are certain expectations, and benefits which we have outlined for you:

-- You are expected to work a MINIMUM of 20 hours a week to fulfil your role, with the opportunity to work flexibly (provided this includes a core of 10-4pm Monday to Friday).
+- You are expected to work a MINIMUM of 37 hours a week to fulfil your role, with the opportunity to work flexibly (provided this includes a core of 10-4pm Monday to Friday).

 - The nature of the role will require you to work some evenings and weekends (through prior arrangement).
 Working co-operatively with your fellow Officers and Students' Union employed staff

 - Attend Students' Union and University meetings that are relevant to your post (if applicable)

 - You will receive a salary of around £20,943 per annum

 - will also be entitled to 25 days holiday plus the University’s closure days.